Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 #### *Oath-Binder*

-Spend 4 Anima, and sanctify an Oath made between willing characters.
+Once per Story, spend 4 Anima, and sanctify an Oath made between willing characters.
 Any who have sworn this oath will suffer Divine, Storyteller-driven retribution—including the Player Characters.

 <table>
 <tbody>